bindalsourabh1/portfolio2/README.md

 # portfolio2
-This is my portfoloi website made using HTML, CSS, JS &amp; React
+This is my portfolio website made using HTML, CSS, JS &amp; React To run this clone this repo and then install node modules.